 Getting an Interview

-I applied online and the process took 1 week – interviewed at Strategic Forecasting in July 2011.
+I applied online.
+The process took a week – interviewed at Strategic Forecasting (Austin, TX) in July 2011.

 Be aware of current events prior to the interview.

-I applied online and the process took a day – interviewed at Strategic Forecasting in January 2011.
+I applied online.
+The process took 1 day – interviewed at Strategic Forecasting (Austin, TX) in January 2011.

-I applied online and the process took a day – interviewed at Strategic Forecasting in April 2008.
+I applied online.
+The process took 1 day – interviewed at Strategic Forecasting (Austin, TX) in April 2008.

-Interview Question – Why did the US Navy revive its Fourth Fleet, the one tasked with defending sealanes around Latin America?
-View Answer
+- Why did the US Navy revive its Fourth Fleet, the one tasked with defending sealanes around Latin America?
+1 Answer